mozamimy/nymphia/README.md

 Nymphia is a DSL to generate a ssh config file more structurally.
 You can use full Ruby syntax and useful methods provided by Nymphia.

+There is a Vim syntax ([nymphia.vim](https://github.com/mozamimy/nymphia.vim)) if you want to edit colorfully in Vim.

 ## Installation

 Just type gem command,